 I was rented a car at no cost for 4 months, no questions asked.
-My car was towed in to my dealership at no charge when the parts arrived, no questions asked.
-At every stage of the process I was made to feel like a valuable customer.
+My car was towed into my dealership at no charge when the parts arrived, no questions asked.
+At every stage of the process, I was made to feel like a valued customer.
 Several follow-up calls were made to make sure I was still satisfied with the rental car and to update me on the situation.

 Thanks to Honda Motor Company and my dealer, Wilde Honda in Brookfield, WI.
 Truly great and considerate customer service like this will never be forgotten.
 It’s a pleasure to do business with a company with such integrity and honor.